xem/mini6502/README.md

 <br>
 <br>

-NES features not included:
+Features not included:

-- Memory mirrorings (same data available at different addresses)
+- NES specific memory mirrorings (showing the same data available at different addresses)
-- I/O registers (graphics, sound, joypads...)
+- NES specific I/O registers (to handle graphics, sound, joypads...)
-- Mappers (ROM bank switching, save slot, ...)
+- NES Mappers (ROM bank switching, save slot, ...)
+- Decimal mode (which is present on the original MOS 6502 CPU but not in Ricoh 6502 used by the NES)

 <br>
 <br>